dsnchz/solid-plotly/README.md

 - **`PlotProps`** - Complete props interface for the Plot component
 - **`PlotlyModule`** - Type for the Plotly.js module interface

-## License

-MIT License

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-For more examples and detailed documentation, visit the [GitHub repository](https://github.com/dsnchz/solid-plotly).
+For more examples and detailed documentation, visit the [GitHub repository](https://github.com/dsnchz/solid-plotly) or check out the [Discord](https://discord.gg/XUVHnhsHKK) community.

+## License

+MIT License